ZhuoyangM/cse15l-lab-reports/lab-report-1-week-2.md

 * First I made some local edits to WhereAmI.java on VS code ![Image](Edits.png)

 * Then I came out the following way to copy the file to remote server and run on it:
-  1. Use up-arrow key to get me to the command `scp WhereAmI.java cs15lwi22zz@ieng6.ucsd.edu:~/` and then run it , which takes me 4 keystrokes in total;
+  1. Use up-arrow key to get me to the command `scp WhereAmI.java cs15lwi22zz@ieng6.ucsd.edu:~/` and then run it , which takes me 4 keystrokes;
   2. Use up-arrow key to get me to the command `ssh cs15lwi22@ieng6.ucsd.edu` , which takes me 2 keystrokes;
   3. Copy-paste the following command: `javac WhereAmI.java;java WhereAmI` to the end of the previous  command,   which takes me 2 keystrokes;
   4. Typing two `"` takes me 2 keystrokes;